This week we had lectures with Patrick From Poverty Cure.

 By destroying the defense mechanism of the body, the disease will lead into death as it removes the shield of protection over people’s bodies.
 This same thing can happen with Systematic AID System as they inject free things into the communities, undermining the conditions and the sustainability of the local people.

+The second video talked about microfinance.
 What called my attention is that people were made to multiply and growth.